It Takes You!We need everyone in the community to engage to create a stronger, more vibrant future for our city.

 - Menlo Spark supports clean power initiatives through the county-wide Peninsula Clean Energy program, aiming to provide carbon free power.

 - Menlo Spark is working with the Clean Coalition on the Peninsula Advanced Energy Communities project, supporting local renewable energy, EV charging infrastructure, Zero Net Energy buildings and resilient communities.
-The 2-year project includes sustainability consultants, DNV-GL, San Mateo County, and several cities along the mid-peninsula corridor.
+The 2-year project includes sustainability consultants, DNV, San Mateo County, and several cities along the mid-peninsula corridor.
 Check out our new CEC-approved guide to the Best Clean Energy Measures for Cities.

 - Accelerating Electric Vehicles, a white paper summarizing recommendations from the June 2017 EV Charrette that we-cohosted with Plug-In America.